Wondermondo 🢖 World 🢖 Wonders of Africa 🢖 Wonders of Mauritania

 Kediet ej Jill

 Large mountain, the tallest peak in Mauritania.
-Whole mountain consists of magnetite and has bluish color.
-Area has a strong magnetic field.
+The whole mountain consists of magnetite and has a bluish color.
+The area has a strong magnetic field.

 Ben Amera (Ben Amira)